Mao Zedong and the

 The war nearly ended in the autumn of 1934 when Chiang’s army appeared to be closing in on the Communists, but starting in October, Mao led the Red Army on the “Long March” – about 80,000 men and women retreating through 11 provinces toward the northwest.
 This year-long trek is one of the major legitimizing events of the Communist movement in China.
 “It was for Mao’s China what the Exodus was for Israel,” writes historian Ross Terrill.
 Historians Chang and Halliday convincingly show that several aspects of the Long March transpired rather differently than scholars have believed.
 For example, a key battle, at Dadu Bridge, previously thought to have been a bloody affair that produced many martyrs, was apparently a cakewalk – Chang and Halliday show that the 22 Communist soldiers who led the bridge assault survived unscathed.
 Also, Mao didn’t do a lot of marching on the Long March – he was carried on a litter much of the way so that he could read.

-Communists and Nationalists united to fight Japan from 1937 to 1945 (their alliance is invariably and accurately described as “uneasy”).
+Communists and Nationalists united, uneasily, to fight Japan from 1937 to 1945.
 Chiang Kai-shek’s influence peaked during these years.
 His wife, Madame Chiang Kai-shek (Soong May-ling), a graduate of Wellesley College, was described in 1937 by Life magazine as the “most powerful woman in the world.”

 China was not America’s to lose, of course.
 The U.S., writes Halberstam, looked for “scapegoats and conspiracies” in the complicated events of the late ’40s.
 This was “easier than admitting that there were things outside your control and that the world was an imperfect place in which to live.”